jkremser/cluster-vsphere/README.md

 # cluster-vsphere

-This repository also functions as a Helm repository via the [gh-pages](https://github.com/giantswarm/cluster-vsphere/tree/gh-pages) branch.
-Helm charts are served from the [release tarballs](https://github.com/giantswarm/cluster-vsphere/releases).
+This repository contains the Helm chart used for deploying CAPI clusters via CAPV.